 The present study had some important limitations.
-All patients received open-label tocilizumab after week 48; therefore, the data collected during the open-label period were uncontrolled.
+First, all patients received open-label tocilizumab after week 48; therefore, the data collected during the open-label period were uncontrolled.
 There was a high discontinuation rate.
 During the open-label period, 7 of the 31 (23%) patients originally assigned to placebo who entered the open-label period and 3 of the 30 (10%) patients originally assigned to tocilizumab who entered the open-label period withdrew from the study.
 The discontinuation rate from 48 to 96 weeks (16%) was lower than it was in the first 48 weeks of the study (28%).
 Overall, 63% of patients originally assigned to receive tocilizumab and 55% of patients originally assigned to receive placebo completed the full 96 weeks of treatment.
 It is likely that patients who completed week 48 and entered the open-label period were less ill or responded better to treatment and perhaps had already experienced more improvement.
 This selection bias is a common problem associated with open-label, long-term extension studies.29 Withdrawal of patients who experience AEs leads to the selection of healthier patients, which should be considered when interpreting the longer-term rates of AEs and SAEs.
-Rather than using the mixed-model, repeated-measures approach that was followed for the week 24 and week 48 analyses,18 observed data were used for the week 96 analysis because the open-label period did not have a control group.
+Second, patients with elevated acute-phase reactants were enrolled in this study; therefore, further studies may be needed to investigate the efficacy and safety of tocilizumab in other patient subsets.
+Third, given the limited numbers of patients with serious infections, analysing the data to identify potential risk factors, in particular for any interaction of risk factors with tocilizumab, would be underpowered and was not performed.
+A phase 3 study with a larger sample size is under way.
+Last, another limitation is that the study was not designed or powered for formal statistical comparison of the two treatment arms during the open-label period, and formal testing of this exploratory data was not prespecified.
+For the same reason, a comparison of placebo patients who completed the open-label phase with those in the tocilizumab treatment arm at week 48 is not appropriate.
+Therefore, although trends can be observed, comparative analyses could not be interpreted in a meaningful way, and formal statistical testing was not feasible.

 No disease-modifying therapies have been approved for the treatment of patients with SSc, but some may control symptoms.
-Treatment options for patients with SSc are largely dependent on the organs affected.30,31 For example, cyclophosphamide has demonstrated improvement32 or trends for improvement33 in %pFVC in patients with SSc and interstitial lung disease, though its use has been associated with significant toxicity.30 Similarly, stem cell transplantation has resulted in improvements in skin fibrosis and prevention of lung decline and mortality but is associated with significant costs and risks.34-36 Methotrexate has demonstrated trends for improvement in skin scores in randomised controlled trials in patients with early SSc.37,38 Recently, mycophenolate mofetil has shown efficacy similar to that of cyclophosphamide for lung and skin fibrosis.3940 Tocilizumab may be the first targeted agent to show benefit in the amelioration of skin sclerosis and the prevention of pulmonary decline in patients with SSc.18
+Treatment options for patients with SSc are largely dependent on the organs affected.30,31 For example, cyclophosphamide has demonstrated improvement32 or trends for improvement33 in lung function in patients with SSc and interstitial lung disease, though its use has been associated with significant toxicity.30 Similarly, stem cell transplantation has resulted in improvements in skin fibrosis and prevention of lung decline and mortality but is associated with significant costs and risks.34-36 Methotrexate has demonstrated trends for improvement in skin scores in randomised controlled trials in patients with early SSc.37,38 Recently, MMF has shown efficacy similar to that of cyclophosphamide for lung and skin fibrosis.3940 Tocilizumab may be the first targeted agent to show benefit in the amelioration of skin sclerosis and the prevention of pulmonary decline in patients with SSc.18